 - Have used best efforts to obtain all available government assistance for rent or housing;

-- Expect to earn no more than $99k (individual) or $198k (joint) in 2020; OR was not required to report income in 2019; OR received an Economic Impact Payment from the CARES Act;
+- Earned no more than $99k (individual) or $198k (joint) in 2020, or expects to earn no more than those amounts in 2021; OR was not required to report income in 2020; OR received an Economic Impact Payment from the CARES Act;

 - Are unable to pay the full rent or housing payment due to substantial loss of household income, loss of hours, lay-off, or extraordinary medical expenses;